 If you’re looking for healthy snacks for athletes, athlete nutrition recipes, or ideas for meals for athletes, this post is for you!
 I’ve compiled a list of breakfasts for athletes and healthy meals and snacks for athletes in this all-encompassing roundup.

 For all of my athletes out there, do you feel like you struggle with your eating?
-It can be difficult to find delicious recipes that fall into each lifestyle, especially when we’re busy.
+It can be difficult to find healthy recipes for athletes that fall into each lifestyle, especially when we’re busy.

 But, have no fear!
 I have written this post with you in mind.
-Here are 51 recipes that are healthy meals for athletes.
+Here are 51 recipes of healthy meals for athletes.
+I have vetted them out to be some of the best recipes for athletes in training, in terms of time, convenience and nutrients.

 This roundup post is seriously a goldmine, with vegetarian or vegan athlete meal plan ideas, gluten free options, and easy to make meals that include simple ingredient lists.

 We have ideas for breakfasts for athletes as well as healthy breakfasts for teenage athletes.
 Athlete nutrition recipes don’t have to be so hard!